rbrtsmith/rbrtsmith.github.io/_posts/2015-01-01-using-sass-if-to-reduce-bloat.md

 &nbsp;

 ##The good parts
-There are, however some good parts of Bootstrap &ndash; namely their grid system, which itself is laden with bloat, but at the same time has some very useful functionality that allows developers to build complex layouts incredibly quickly.
+There are, however some good parts of Bootstrap &ndash; namely their grid system, which itself contains bloat, however, at the same time it does have some very powerful functionality that allows developers to build complex layouts incredibly quickly.
 If you see good parts of a framework, there's no reason why you can't use those parts in your own in-house framework.
 My own framework largely consists of the good parts from other frameworks.
 Many of them originate from [Inuit.css](https://github.com/inuitcss) Inuit has many incredibly useful objects and abstractions, I highly recommend